 Skagit Valley College offers two campus options in the NURSING ASSISTANT program.
 The following information will inform you about the options, admission requirements, application process, and deadlines.
-If you have further questions about any of this information, please contact the appropriate program coordinator at the contact information provided above.
+If you have further questions about any of this information, please contact the appropriate campus contact provided above.

 ||Estimated Program Length